ZEISS/react-view-pdf/README.md

 # React PDF Reader

 The purpose of this library is to provide a React component that works as a PDF Reader.
-It's basically a React wrapper from the pdf.js library from Mozzila.
+It's basically a React wrapper from the pdf.js library from Mozilla.

 ## Using the Library